kalmhq/docs/versioned_docs/version-v0.1.0-alpha.5/guide-config.md

 title: Add Env Variables & Configs
 ---

 A well designed application is likely to have configurations which vary between deployments.
-Kubernetes makes it easy to override the configurations specified in images.
+Kubernetes makes it easy to override configurations specified in images.

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/bMwc6XPtM3c" frameborder="0" allowfullscreen="true"> </iframe>
 </figure>

+In this guide you will:

+- Create a container with the _redis_ image
+- Change a variable using the CLI (ephemeral state)
+- Add a Config File to change a variable (with persistent state)
+- Create an Environment Variable

 ## Example Container Setup